 - S 210 (Old Highway 10 E) from Piltzville to McQuarrie Spur (Missoula County)

 - S 474 (Old US 10) from Schilling Siding to Wye (Missoula County)

-Installation of the centerline rumble strips will begin in the Fall of 2020 and will be completed in 2021.
+Installation of the low-noise centerline rumble strips will begin in the fall of 2020 and will be completed in 2021.

 Impacts to the Public

 MDT is taking measures to be as efficient as possible and create as little disruption as possible during centerline rumble strip installation.
 MDT will be contacting folks in the installation areas so that they know when and where installations are happening.
 During construction, traffic will be slowed or stopped as needed to provide a safe environment for traffic and construction personnel.
 Traffic will be given a clearly defined path through the work zones.